jmcnally17/pacman-old/README.md

 brew services start postgresql
 ```

-Check that it has installed correctly by running `psql postgres` and you should enter the psql interface.
+Check that it has installed correctly by entering `psql` into your terminal and you should enter the psql interface.

 ### How To Use